 Riverside Public Utilities operates an advanced broadband fiber-optic cable based network to communicate between its substations and control centers for the operation of our electric grid.
 Fiber optic cable is normally installed in bundles of 96, 192, 288 or 576 fibers.
 A typical communication path requires 2 fibers.
 As a result, RPU has many locations and paths throughout the City where it owns excess fiber.
 This excess fiber is not connected to electronic switches at either end, rendering it "dark".
-Currently, RPU leases some of these excess fibers to third parties who install the electrons and "light" the fiber for communication use.
+Currently, RPU leases some of these excess fibers to third parties who install the electronics and "light" the fiber for communication use.

-In July 2014, staff engaged the national consulting firm Magellan Advisors (Magellan) to develop a fiber business plan and roadmap for enhanced broadband communications in Riverside.
+In July 2014, the City engaged the national consulting firm Magellan Advisors (Magellan) to develop a fiber business plan and roadmap for enhanced broadband communications in Riverside.
 Magellan has completed the attached draft report which outlines a three-phased plan for enhancement of RPU's business practices and expansion of our dark fiber offering.
-As discussed in more detail herein, staff is seeking Board approval for Phase 1 only.
-No approval is being sought for Phases 2 and 3, as staff will need to review the proposed structure to ensure compliance with California law, including Proposition 26.